 Please make sure that you have a Thunderbolt 3 port available to use the Kanex adapter.

-- We recommend Intel Core i5-76xx and later, or Intel Core i7 processors (Nehalem microarchitecture and later)
+- Recommended: Intel Core i7 processors (Nehalem microarchitecture and later)

-- CPU benchmark tests can be found here.
+CPU benchmark tests for all CPUs can be found here.
 CPUs ranked higher on the list have better performance.

 - The general rule is that for reasonably fast post-processing, your RAM capacity should be three times the size of your Artec Studio project.